Fight Club: Casting

 Producer Ross Bell met with actor Russell Crowe to discuss his candidacy for the role of Tyler Durden.
 Producer Art Linson, who joined the project late, met with Brad Pitt regarding the same role.
 Linson was the senior producer of the two, so the studio sought to cast Pitt instead of Crowe.
 Pitt was looking for a new film after the domestic failure of his 1998 film Meet Joe Black and the studio believed Fight Club would be more commercially successful with a major star.
 The studio signed Pitt for US$17.5 million.

 For the role of the unnamed Narrator, the studio desired a "sexier marquee name" such as Matt Damon to increase the film's commercial prospects; it also considered Sean Penn.
 Fincher instead considered Edward Norton based on his performance in the 1996 film The People vs. Larry Flynt.
-Other studios were approaching Norton for leading roles in developing films like The Talented Mr. Ripley and Man on the Moon.
-He was cast in Runaway Jury, but the film did not reach production.
-20th Century Fox offered Norton $2.5 million for Fight Club.
-He could not accept the offer immediately because he still owed Paramount Pictures a film; he had signed a contractual obligation with Paramount to appear in one of the studio's future films for a smaller salary.
+Following his Academy Award nomination, other studios were approaching Norton for leading roles in developing films, and he was cast in Runaway Jury.
+However, the film did not reach production after director Joel Schumacher dropped out in July 1997.
+20th Century Fox offered Norton $2.5 million for Fight Club, but he could not accept the offer immediately because he still owed Paramount Pictures a film.
+He had signed a contractual obligation with Paramount to appear in one of the studio's future films for a smaller salary.
 Norton later satisfied the obligation with his role in the 2003 film The Italian Job.